 (c) Competitive Nature of Program.
-Applying for competitive housing tax credits is a technical process that must be followed completely.
+Applying for competitive housing tax credits is a technical process that must be followed completely and correctly.
+Any person who desires to request any reasonable accommodation for any aspect of this process is directed to 10 TAC §1.1.
 As a result of the highly competitive nature of applying for tax credits, an Applicant should proceed on the assumption that deadlines are fixed and firm with respect to both date and time and cannot be waived except where authorized and for truly extraordinary circumstances, such as the occurrence of a significant natural disaster that could not have been anticipated and makes timely adherence impossible.
-If an Applicant chooses to submit by delivering an item physically to the Department, it is the Applicant's responsibility to be within the Department's doors by the appointed deadline.
+If an Applicant chooses, where permitted, to submit by delivering an item physically to the Department, it is the Applicant's responsibility to be within the Department's doors by the appointed deadline.
 Applicants should further ensure that all required documents are included, legible, properly organized, and tabbed, and that materials in required formats involving digital media are complete and fully readable.
 Applicants are strongly encouraged to submit the required items well in advance of established deadlines.
 Staff, when accepting Applications, may conduct limited reviews at the time of intake as a courtesy only.
 If staff misses an issue in such a limited review, the fact that the Application was accepted by staff or that the issue was not identified does not operate to waive the requirement or validate the completeness, readability, or any other aspect of the Application.

 (d) Definitions.
 The capitalized terms or phrases used herein are defined in §10.3 of this title (relating to Definitions), unless the context clearly indicates otherwise.
 Any capitalized terms that are defined in Tex Gov't Code, Chapter 2306, §42 of the Code, or other Department rules have, when capitalized, the meanings ascribed to them therein.
 Defined terms when not capitalized, are to be read in context and construed according to common usage.

-(e) Census Data.
-Where this chapter requires the use of census or American Community Survey data, the Department shall use the most current data available as of October 1, 2016, unless specifically otherwise provided in federal or state law or in the rules.
-The availability of more current data shall generally be disregarded.
+(e) Data.
+Where this chapter requires the use of American Community Survey data, the Department shall use the most current data available as of October 1, 2017, unless specifically otherwise provided in federal or state law or in the rules.
+All American Community Survey data must be 5-year estimates, unless otherwise specified.
+The availability of more current data shall be disregarded.
+Where other data sources are specifically required, such as Neighborhoodscout, the data available after October 1, but before Pre-Application Final Delivery Date, will be permissible.
+The NeighborhoodScout report submitted in the Application must include the report date.